SanAndreaP/ClaySoldiersMod/ISSUE_TEMPLATE.md

-Make sure you check following things before you open a new issue:
+[ Please replace text in [] with the answer from the above question! ]

-[ ] Check that you use Java 8
+Do you use Java 8?
-[ ] Check that you use the latest MinecraftForge version available for your version of Minecraft [ ] Check that you use the Minecraft version supported by the mod

-Put the answers below the following questions:
+[Yes/No]

- -What version of Minecraft do you use?
+What version of Minecraft do you use?
+[Minecraft Version Number]

- -What version of MinecraftForge do you use?
+What version of MinecraftForge do you use?
+[Forge Version Number]

- -What version of SanLib do you use?
+What version of SanLib do you use?
+[SanLib Version Number]

- -What is the issue / bug you have encountered?
+What is the issue / bug you have encountered?
 Give us a short description.
+[Description]

- -How can it be reproduced?
+How can it be reproduced?
+[Steps]

 Please post your log file (either in /logs/fml-client-latest.log or /logs/latest.log) on https://gist.github.com and provide the link:
+[Link to log file]